developer-program/engineering-track/docs/aws/elb.md

 ### Update Security Group to allow only from ALB

 To reduce the attack surface of our app, we can change the security group used by the EC2 instance and only allow if routes are from the load balancer and SSH.

+## Lab

+1. Configure an ELB that points to EC2 instance.